AudiusProject/audius-protocol/audius-client/packages/mobile/README.md

 # Audius Mobile Client

 The Audius React Native mobile client.

+This project is a React Native wrapper around the Audius web client, and requires a web client to be running.
-It can be run against a local client or against a production build.
+The native project can be built & run against a local client (serving at localhost) or against a vendored staging/production build.

 ## Setup

-Copy the environment variables and replace missing values (you will need an FCM sender id as well as a Segment write key)
+Copy the environment variables and replace missing values.
+(You will need an FCM sender id as well as a Segment write key for those services to work properly, but any value will suffice if the data is not important to you.)

 ```bash
 cp .env.dev.tmpl .env.dev